 (first subtract 400) (then add 42)

-You can use complements technique to solve any subtraction very easily as
+You can use complements technique to solve any subtraction very easily as they allow you to convert difficult subtraction problems into straightforward addition problems.

 0 comments